Read time 5 minutes

 Shopping Is More Than Just Buying Stuff

 For me, shopping goes beyond transactions.
 It’s about nostalgia, connection, mood-lifting, and even self-care.
 There’s something oddly therapeutic about window shopping, even when I don’t intend to buy.
-The colors, the textures, the music playing in stores, it’s a kind of sensory hug.
+The colours, the textures, the music playing in stores, it’s a kind of sensory hug.

 The Storm Hit: My Diagnosis

-Then came 2016.
+Then came 2012.
 A year that changed everything.

 Within months, I was bedridden.
 My body felt like it had been borrowed; weak, fatigued, constantly in pain.
 Simple movements became impossible, and sleep was the only refuge.
 I felt invisible.